schubline/west_nile_virus_project/Action Items.md

  which contains functions.
 Each function adds a column to the dataframe, or joins dataframes.
 At the end of the file, all the functions run in sequence.
 Then the output is sent to a csv, and everybody's notebooks can just read in that csv, with however many columns it ends up being.
 Whoever compiles all this will have to resolve duplicate column names if they arise.
 (JW?)
  * Everybody test their models by Wed. morning, push final notebooks to repo (SL, JT, JW)
  * Run ensemble code by Thursday morning, push notebook to repo.
 (JT)
+ * Try to measure effect of spraying by Wed. morning (JT)

 ### Presentation
  * Audience: You are presenting to members of the CDC.
 Some members of the audience will be biostatisticians and epidemiologists who will understand your models and metrics and will want more information.
 Others will be decision-makers, focusing almost exclusively on your cost-benefit analysis.
 Your job is to convince both groups of the best course of action in the same meeting and be able to answer questions that either group may ask.